What Are the Most Common Medical Mistakes That Lead to Birth Injuries?

 Although some birth injuries can be easy to spot, others can go undetected for months or even years after childbirth.

-Some early signs of birth injuries include:
+Some signs of birth injuries include:

 - Breathing problems